jadecobra/python_tdd_exercises/source/classes.rst

 .. admonition:: Zen of Python

-  I prefer to use the explicit form of class definitions with the parent `object <https://docs.python.org/3/glossary.html#term-object>`_ in parentheses since from `the zen of python <https://peps.python.org/pep-0020/>`_
+  I prefer to use the explicit form of class definitions with the parent `object <https://docs.python.org/3/glossary.html#term-object>`_ in parentheses, from `the zen of python <https://peps.python.org/pep-0020/>`_
   ``Explicit is better than implicit``

-How to define a Class with attributes
+How to define a class with attributes
 --------------------------------------

-I will now add some tests for attributes since I know how to define a classtests for attributes
+I will now add some tests for attributes since I know how to define a class for attributes

 RED: make it fail
 ^^^^^^^^^^^^^^^^^